manaskarekar/convrs/src/brainstorm.md

 - Add inspection of file name extension to figure out source format type.
 For now ask explicitly.
 - Add a list of formats that can be passed to the commandline as parameters.
+- Add reading schemes from urls, github, paletton and others.